Guthula28/Docker-IQ/README.md

 # 4. What is the difference between docker run and docker start ?
-   Docker run creates and starts a new container Docker start and existing stopped container
+   Docker run creates and starts a new container Docker start an existing stopped container. it doesn,t create a new container

 # 5. How do you check running docker containers ?
     use docker ps for running containers and ps -a for all containers including stopped containers